 Consistent with prior law, you can still deduct mortgage interest and state and local real estate taxes on rental properties.
-While the TCJA imposes new limitations on deducting personal residence mortgage interest and state and local taxes (including property taxes on personal residences), those limitations do not apply to rental properties, unless you also use the property for personal purposes.
+The TCJA imposes new limitations on deducting personal residence mortgage interest and state and local taxes (including property taxes on personal residences).
+But those limitations do not apply to rental properties, unless you also use the property for personal purposes.
 In that case, the new limitations could apply to mortgage interest and real estate taxes that are allocable to your personal use.

-In addition, you can still write off all the other standard operating expenses for rental properties.
-Examples include depreciation, utilities, insurance, repairs and maintenance, yard care and association fees.
+You can still write off all the other standard operating expenses for rental properties.
+Examples include rental property improvements depreciation, utilities, insurance, repairs and maintenance, yard care, and association fees.

 For 2018 and beyond, the TCJA establishes a new deduction based on a noncorporate owner’s qualified business income (QBI) from a pass-through business entity — meaning a sole proprietorship, a limited liability company (LLC) treated as a sole proprietorship for tax purposes, a partnership, an LLC treated as a partnership for tax purposes, or an S corporation.
 The deduction generally equals 20% of QBI, subject to restrictions that can apply at higher income levels.

 While it isn’t entirely clear at this point, the new QBI deduction is apparently available to offset net income from a profitable rental real estate activity that you own through a pass-through entity.
 The unanswered question is: Does rental real estate activity count as a business for purposes of the QBI deduction?
 According to one definition, a real property business includes any real property rental, development, redevelopment, construction, reconstruction, acquisition, conversion, operation, management, leasing, or brokerage business.